 Canyonlands National Park

-Canyonlands National Park is located in southeastern Utah and divided into three districts: the Island in the Sky, the Needles, and The Maze.
+Canyonlands National Park is in southeastern Utah and divided into three districts: the Island in the Sky, the Needles, and The Maze.

 The Island in the Sky District is the most popular and is closest to the park’s entrance.
 It offers expansive views of Canyonlands National Park and Thousand Lake Mountain.